 € million € million € million

 2022 2021 2020

 Fees payable to the Group's auditors for the audit of the consolidated and parent

 company accounts of Unilever PLC 6 5 6

 Fees payable to the Group's auditors for the audit of accounts of subsidiaries of

-Unilever PLC pursuant to legislation (a)(b) 17 17 13
+Unilever PLC pursuant to legislation ^{(a)(b)} 17 17 13

 Total statutory audit fees 23 22 19

 Fees payable to the Group's auditors for the audit of non-statutory

-financial statements (c) 5 6
+financial statements ^(c) - 5 6

-Audit-related assurance services (d) - -
+Audit-related assurance services ^(d) -

-Other taxation advisory services - -
+Other taxation advisory services - - -

-Services relating to corporate finance transactions - -
+Services relating to corporate finance transactions -

-Other assurance services (e) 1 1 1
+Other assurance services ^(e) 1 1 1

-All other non-audit services (d) - -
+All other non-audit services ^(d) - -

 Total fees payable 24 28 26

-- (a) Comprises fees payable to the KPMG network of independent member firms affiliated with KPMG International Cooperative for audit work on statutory financial statements and Group reporting returns of subsidiary companies. (b) Amount payable to KPMG in respect of services supplied to associated pension schemes was less than €1 million individually and in aggregate (2021: less than €1 million individually and in aggregate; 2020: less than €1 million individually and in aggregate). (c) 2021 includes €5 million and 2020 includes €6 million for the audit of carve-out financial statements of ekaterra. - $Amounts \ paid \ in \ relation \ to \ each \ type \ of \ service \ are \ less \ than \ \textbf{£1} \ million \ individually \ and \ in \ aggregate \ (2021: \ less \ than \ \textbf{£1} \ million \ and \ in \ aggregate; \ 2020: \ less \ than \ \textbf{£1} \ million \ and \ in \ aggregate; \ and \ an$ million and in aggregate). - 2022 and 2021 include various services, each less than €1 million individually.
+- Comprises fees payable to the KPMG network of independent member firms affiliated with KPMG International Cooperative for audit work on statutory financial - Comprises fees payable to the KPMG network of independent member firms affiliated with KPMG international Cooperative for audit work on statutory financial statements and Group reporting returns of subsidiary companies.

+Amount payable to KPMG in respect of services supplied to associated pension schemes was less than €1 million individually and in aggregate (2021: less than €1 million individually and in aggregate; 2020: less than €1 million individually and in aggregate).

+2021 includes €5 million and 2020 includes €6 million for the audit of carve-out financial statements of ekaterra. - $Amounts \ paid \ in \ relation \ to \ each \ type \ of \ service \ are \ less \ than \ \textbf{£1} \ million \ individually \ and \ in \ aggregate \ (2021: \ less \ than \ \textbf{£1} \ million \ and \ in \ aggregate; \ 2020: \ less \ than \ \textbf{£1} \ million \ and \ in \ aggregate; \ and \ an$ million and in aggregate). - 2022 and 2021 include various services, each less than €1 million individually.
 2020 includes €1 million for assurance work on Unification.